groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 At Groundlight, we continue to build infrastructure that allows our customers to easily use computer vision without a pre-existing dataset for industrial inspection, retail analytics, mobile robotics, and much more.
-We've built many features towards the goal of declarative computer vision, and today we are excited to announce FrameGrab, an extremely easy-to-use Python library designed to make it easy to grab frames from cameras or streams.
+We've built many features towards the goal of declarative computer vision, and today we are excited to announce FrameGrab, a Python library designed to make it easy to grab frames from cameras or streams.

 FrameGrab supports generic USB cameras, RTSP streams, Basler USB cameras, Basler GigE cameras, and